Overview

 Preparing for the procedure

-Please bring all your medicines to hospital with you.
-We can then see exactly which ones you take.
-This also prevents delays to your usual amounts (doses) of medicine in hospital.
+Please bring all the medicines you are currently taking to hospital with you.
+We can then see exactly which ones you take, and the dose (amount).
+This prevents delays to your usual medicines if you stay in hospital.

 If you forget to bring your medicines with you, always tell us about any regular medicines that you take.
 This includes: